khudgins/documentation/agent/installation/installation.rst

 Installation
 ------------

-Installing and using the enStratus agent is easier than ever.
+Installing and using the Enstratius agent is easier than ever.
 Use this quick start information to hit the ground running.

 Linux - Quick Start